 We have pledged to be carbon neutral from fiscal year 2015 onward.
 This commitment includes global direct Scope 1, indirect (market-based) Scope 2 and Scope 3 business travel emissions.

 In 2019, we maintained our carbon neutral commitment through the implementation of our Carbon Reduction Framework, which prioritizes energy reduction initiatives across our facilities, followed by the procurement of renewable electricity (through Green-E certified Renewable Energy Certificates and Guarantees of Origin) and high-quality certified carbon offsets that support the growth of low carbon markets where we operate.
 In doing so, we continue to explore the evolving marketplace of green power purchases and carbon offsets.
 We take a measured approach to build a portfolio of diverse assets balancing cost with:

 - Minimal delivery risk

 - Social, environmental and health co-benefits and/or the benefit of furthering environmental market solutions

-As part of our Carbon Reduction Framework, we factor an internal price on carbon into energy efficiency, renewable energy and other emission reduction activities through the use of a return on investment model.
+As part of our Carbon Reduction Framework, we factor an internal price on carbon into energy efficiency, renewable energy and other emissions reduction activities through the use of a return on investment model.
 This return on investment model prioritizes internal reduction measures across both our offices and data centers.

 We are committed to procuring 100% renewable electricity to meet our global needs by 2020, which enables us to achieve carbon neutrality while supporting the expansion of renewable energy projects.
-Our strategy focuses on reviewing direct renewable energy sourcing opportunities, like long term power purchase agreements and when this is not feasible, procuring high-quality, credible renewable energy certificates.
+Our strategy focuses on reviewing direct renewable energy sourcing opportunities, like long term power purchase agreements and when this is not feasible, procuring high-quality, and credible, renewable energy certificates.